 What Is A Tie Rod End On A Car?

 A tie rod is the small steel rod that attaches to the steering knuckle on one end and the inner tie rod on the other.
-It connects the steering rack or linkage to the steering knuckle, allowing steering wheel movements to be transferred to the wheels.
+It connects the Zahnstange or linkage to the steering knuckle, allowing steering wheel movements to be transferred to the wheels.

 Tie rod ends are simple components that are easy to recognize.
 Usually, they come in the form of a ball joint and a threaded shaft or sleeve.
 The ball joint section connects to the steering knuckle in the same way that suspension system ball joints do.